Who are the men that pick for scraps amongst the ruins at the end of history?

 But she's got lots of images like that.

-And some of them focus on little girls dead.
+And some of them focus on little girls dead or in an abattoir.

-And there you go, that's the one, synchronized swimming one.
+That's the one synchronized swimming one.

-Living in oblivion as well..
+Living in oblivion as well.

-The Little Girls, again, I'm just going to say at this point, note the red shoes.
+Yes, again, the little girls, again, I'm just going to say at this point, note the red shoes.

 Right.

-something going on with these red shoes.
+Something going on with these red shoes.

 And it's loads of stuff.

-Yeah, so it's dark stuff.
+Yeah, so I mean, I mean, it is dark stuff.

 But yeah, I've mentioned now a couple of times the red shoes.

-Red shoes crop up in this a lot and I don't know the answer to what's going on here, but this is one of Tony Podesta's party.
+And I don't know the answer to what's going on here, but this is one of Tony Podesta's party.

 Where they're all wearing red shoes.